 The "Title IX at Yale" website, at https://titleix.yale.edu/ provides an overview of options and resources available to anyone who has experienced sexual misconduct, along with links to other documents (including one containing the formal definitions of "sexual misconduct" and "sexual harassment"), and to Title IX resources, to the SHARE Center, to Yale Mental Health Services, among others.
-You should also read the document on "Preventing and Responding to Sexual Misconduct," which you can download from this site.
+You should also read the document on "Preventing and Responding to Sexual Misconduct."